snowflakedb/snowflake-connector-net/doc/StructuredTypes.md

 ## Structured types vs semi-structured types

-The difference between structured types and semi-structured types is the fact that structured type contain a type definition for given object/array/map.
+The difference between structured types and semi-structured types is that structured types contain a type definition for a given object/array/map.

-For example for given object:
+E.g. for a given object:
 ```sql
 SELECT OBJECT_CONSTRUCT('city','San Mateo', 'state', 'CA')::OBJECT(city VARCHAR, state VARCHAR)
 ```

 The part indicating the type of object is `::OBJECT(city VARCHAR, state VARCHAR)`.
-This type definition then can be then used to convert the object into the customer class instance.
+This type of definition can then be used to convert the object into the customer class instance.

-Whereas corresponding semi-structured type does not contain detailed type definition, for instance:
+Whereas the corresponding semi-structured type does not contain a detailed type definition, for instance:
 ```sql
 SELECT OBJECT_CONSTRUCT('city','San Mateo', 'state', 'CA')::OBJECT
 ```

-which makes the semi-structured types can be returned only as a json string.
+which means the semi-structured types are returned only as a JSON string.

 ## Handling objects

-You can construct structured objects by using object constructor and providing type details:
+You can construct structured objects by using an object constructor and providing type details:

 ```sql
 SELECT OBJECT_CONSTRUCT('city','San Mateo', 'state', 'CA')::OBJECT(city VARCHAR, state VARCHAR)